⚡ Override 2026–27 · Game Analysis

 ⚙ STEM HighlightMathematics: Expected Value & Optimization

 Points-per-second analysis is an application of expected value optimization — the same framework used in economics, operations research, and game theory.
 Expected value = probability × payoff.
 By dividing by time, we convert it to a rate (points per second), which allows us to compare actions that have different time costs.
-This is how professional sports analytics teams evaluate player actions and how manufacturing engineers optimize production lines.
+For Override, the additional layer is that some actions are multipliers (toggle capture) rather than direct scorers — their EV depends on what they enable other actions to score.

 // Section 03